IBM/dbb-git-migration-modeler/README.md

 The [Extract Applications script (1-extractApplication.sh)](./1-extractApplications.sh) requires to pass as input a comma-separated list of datasets to analyze.

-Additionally, the path to the configurations files can be specified.
-Only the *Repository Paths Mapping* file is required, but other files should be leveraged to have a granular control on the migration process.
+Also, the *Repository Paths Mapping* file is required.
+Although not mandatory, the *Application Mapping* file should be used to identify applications based on naming conventions.

+**Optional configuration parameters of the script**

+The *types* and the *Configurations Types* files can be specified to generate correct build properties.
+Typically, these information can be extracted from the SCM solution using reports, and can be manually tailored if necessary.

-The use of the DBB Scanner is disabled by defult, and must be enabled by passing the `-s/--scanFiles` flag.
+The use of the DBB Scanner, to automatically identify the language of a file (Cobol, PLI, etc.), is disabled by default, and must be enabled by passing the `-s/--scanDatasetMembers` flag.
-When enabled, each file is scanned to identify its language and file type, and these criterai are used first, to identify which *repository path* the file should be assigned to.
+When enabled, each file is scanned to identify its language and file type, and these criteria are used first, to identify which *repository path* the file should be assigned to.
 When disabled, types and low-level qualifiers of the containing dataset are used, in this order.